refractionPOINT/lce_doc/docs/exfil.md

 [TOC]

 ## Overview
-The Exfil job allows you to customize which events should be sent to the cloud in real-time.
+The Exfil service allows you to customize which events should be sent to the cloud in real-time.
 This is done using an Event List which describes specific event types.
 And using a Watch list which describes a pattern that when found within a specific event type, will trigger the event to be sent to the cloud.